Providing safe, reliable water.

 Show All Answers

-The Capacity Fee was last increased in July 2017, based on updated fees developed in the 2016 Water Capacity Fee Report.
+The Capacity Fee last changed in July 2021 and was decreased based on updated fees developed in the 2021 Water Capacity Fee Report.

 An Equivalent Dwelling Unit, or EDU, is a unit that relates all residential, commercial, and industrial water use to a typical single-family residential unit.

-The current Capacity Fee for a single family residence is $5,778.
+The current Capacity Fee for a single-family residence is $5,490.

 Yes.
 The plumbing fixture unit count is necessary to verify service lateral and meter sizes.